viktorji0624/devops-final-project/README.md

 - `ansible/deploy.yml`: copies the packaged jar to the VM and runs it as a `systemd` service

 Assumptions:
-- The VM is already running from `Vagrantfile`
+- The shared local environment has already been started
 - The application has already been built by Jenkins or locally
 - The packaged jar exists at `target/*.jar`
 - The VM is reached through Vagrant SSH forwarding on `127.0.0.1:2222`